Insider’s Guide to Milford on Sea

 The Cave – Drinks merchant and tapas bar in the centre of Milford village.
 Informal, atmospheric, jolly and well loved by locals.
 A warm welcome is ensured at any time of day, albeit with a light lunch, afternoon tea/coffee, through to pre-dinner or after-dinner drinks to finish off your evening in style.

-The Wash House Bar is a local microbrewery.
-It’s a cross between a pub and a bar, with a very relaxed atmosphere.
+The Wash House Bar – It’s a cross between a pub and a bar, with a very relaxed atmosphere.
 With an ever-changing choice of local traditional ales to choose from, award winning gins, spirits and wines there’s bound to be a tipple that takes your fancy.

-Milford on Sea Beach, is a long shingle beach with sand at the waters edge during low tide.
+Milford on Sea Beach, is a long shingle beach with sand at the water’s edge during low tide.
 Character beach huts line the beachfront and there are great views of the Isle of Wight & The Needles.
-To the west you can clearly see the Purbeck Hills, Hengistbury Head & Christchurch Harbour.
+On a clear day, you can see the Purbeck Hills, Hengistbury Head & Christchurch Harbour.
 All are worth a visit and have their own vibe.
+Dogs are allowed on all Milford beaches, all year round, and seasonally at the more Westerly beaches (always well signposted).

 Nearby on the coast is Hurst Spit, a mile long shingle spit out to a huge WWII castle and fortifications.
 The Spit protects the sand bar that lies under it and along the coast here from erosion.
 So at med’ to low tide there is a fine and warm yellow sand that appears, and often a lagoon of warm water gets trapped by the beach – completely wonderful for children on holiday.